regiscord/biblicalinstitute.info/index.md

 [How to discern between good and evil](/InTheBeginning/0160 How to discern between good and evil.md)

+# Good News
+We are dead in our transgressions

+Jesus saves us and gives us a new life with rest and peace with God

 # Bible

 [Principles on how to study the Bible](/Bible/Principles on how to study the Bible.md)

 # Knowledge of God

 Revelation
 	Creation and Bible
 ...